In-N-Out Burger products: Burgers

 Burgers consist of 2 oz beef patties cooked "medium-well," served on a toasted bun.
 The standard style includes tomato, hand-leafed lettuce, and "spread", a sauce similar to Thousand Island dressing.
+Cheese is also available as an option for burgers.
+A Double-Double is a burger with two patties and two slices of cheese.

 Meat

 In-N-Out produces its own meat in company-owned facilities.
 The chain never freezes its patties, and all of its stores are supplied by its California manufacturing operations located in Baldwin Park.
 Upon its expansion into Texas, the restaurant opened its a new production plant in a suburb of Dallas to increase its geographic footprint.
 The chain maintains its strict quality control standards by owning the manufacturing process.

 Beginning in March 2016, the company announced that it would move forward to sourcing its beef from cows that have not been treated with antibiotics, in part due to California laws which banned the use of antibiotics in non-medical, prophylactic treatments.
 Consumer advocacy NGOs, led by CalPIRG, had also been pressuring restaurant chains to stop using meat raised with low-dose antibiotics.